Transformers (film)

 Transformers is a 2007 American science fiction action film based on Hasbro's toy line of the same name.
-The film is the first installment in the Transformers film series.
-The film is directed by Michael Bay from a screenplay by Roberto Orci and Alex Kurtzman.
-It stars Shia LaBeouf as Sam Witwicky, a teenager who gets caught up in a war between the heroic Autobots and the villainous Decepticons, two factions of alien robots who can disguise themselves by transforming into everyday machinery, primarily vehicles.
-The Autobots intend to retrieve and use the AllSpark, the powerful artifact that created their robotic race that is on Earth, to rebuild their home planet Cybertron and end the war, while the Decepticons have the intention of using it to build an army by giving life to the machines of Earth.
-Tyrese Gibson, Josh Duhamel, Anthony Anderson, Megan Fox, Rachael Taylor, John Turturro and Jon Voight also star, while voice actors Peter Cullen and Hugo Weaving voice Optimus Prime and Megatron respectively.
+Directed by Michael Bay from a screenplay by Roberto Orci and Alex Kurtzman, it is the first installment of the Transformers film series.
+The film stars Shia LaBeouf as Sam Witwicky, a teenager who gets caught up in a war between the heroic Autobots and the evil Decepticons, two factions of shape-shifting alien robots.
+The Autobots and Decepticons both seek a powerful artifact called the AllSpark, to win the war that has devastated their home planet of Cybertron.
+Tyrese Gibson, Josh Duhamel, Anthony Anderson, Megan Fox, Rachael Taylor, John Turturro, and Jon Voight also star, while Peter Cullen and Hugo Weaving voice Optimus Prime and Megatron, respectively.

-Murphy was initially interested in developing a G.I.
+Don Murphy was initially interested in developing a G.I.
 Joe film, but then decided to develop a Transformers film after the United States went to war against Iraq in 2003.
-Murphy and DeSanto developed the project in 2003, and DeSanto wrote a treatment.
-Steven Spielberg came on board as executive producer the following year, hiring Roberto Orci and Alex Kurtzman to write the screenplay.
+Murphy and Tom DeSanto developed the project in 2003, and DeSanto wrote a treatment.
+Steven Spielberg came on board as executive producer the following year, hiring Orci and Kurtzman to write the screenplay.
 The U.S. Armed Forces and General Motors loaned vehicles and aircraft during filming, which saved money for the production and added realism to the battle scenes.
 Hasbro's promotional campaign for the film included deals with various companies; advertising included a viral marketing campaign, coordinated releases of prequel comic books, toys, and books, as well as product placement deals with companies such as General Motors, Burger King, and eBay.

-Transformers premiered on June 10, 2007 in Seoul and was released on July 3 in the United States.
-The film became the fifth-highest-grossing film of 2007, grossing $709 million worldwide, with an estimated 46 million tickets sold in the United States.
-The film received mixed reviews from critics, with praise going towards its groundbreaking visual effects, action sequences, musical score, story, LaBeouf's performance and the return of Peter Cullen as Optimus Prime, though some criticism was aimed at the Transformer redesigns, its focus on the human characters and excessive product placement.
-The film won four awards from the Visual Effects Society and was nominated for Best Sound Editing, Best Sound Mixing, and Best Visual Effects at the 80th Academy Awards.
+Transformers premiered on June 10, 2007, at the N Seoul Tower in Seoul, South Korea, and was released on July 3 in the United States, by Paramount Pictures.
+The film was a commercial success, grossing $709.7 million worldwide against a production budget of $145–200 million and becoming the fifth-highest-grossing film of 2007.
+It won four awards from the Visual Effects Society and was nominated for Best Visual Effects, Best Sound Editing, and Best Sound Mixing at the 80th Academy Awards.
+It was followed by a sequel, Transformers: Revenge of the Fallen (2009).

-The film was followed by four sequels: Revenge of the Fallen (2009), Dark of the Moon (2011), Age of Extinction (2014), and The Last Knight (2017), as well as a spin-off titled Bumblebee (2018).
-A seventh installment, Rise of the Beasts, is scheduled to be released in 2023.